-‘Dancing With the Stars: Athletes’ Says Goodbye To A Legend, Fans React To Week 2 Elimination Double Header
+‘Dancing With The Stars: Athletes’ Says Goodbye To A Legend, Fans React To Week 2 Elimination Double Header

 At the end of the two-hour live show, Kareem and Arike, who both have ties to Milwaukee (Kareem played for the Milwaukee Bucks and Arike grew up in Milwaukee and graduated high school there) were sent packing.

-According to People, after the eliminations were announced Arike Ogunbowale told Dancing With the Stars host Tom Bergeron, “It was fun while it lasted.”
+According to People, after the eliminations were announced, Arike Ogunbowale told Dancing with the Stars host Tom Bergeron, “It was fun while it lasted.”

-Meanwhile, Dancing With the Stars pro dancer Lindsay Arnold, who won the mirrorball trophy last season with actor-singer Jordan Fisher, posted to Instagram to praise Kareem Abdul-Jabbar’s efforts on the dance floor.
+Meanwhile, Dancing with the Stars pro dancer Lindsay Arnold, who won the mirrorball trophy last season with actor-singer Jordan Fisher, posted to Instagram to praise Kareem Abdul-Jabbar’s efforts on the dance floor.

 “Well that was FUN!!!!”
 Arnold wrote of the couple’s salsa dance.
 “So proud of my @kareemabduljabbar_33 he absolutely killed it and also beyond proud and grateful for the real MVP of our salsa @hayley.erbert for literally dancing blindly with me on her shoulders!!”

-Fans had mixed reactions to the early Dancing With the Stars eliminations.
+Fans had mixed reactions to the early Dancing with the Stars eliminations.
 Many viewers agreed that Kareem Abdul-Jabbar wasn’t the best dancer in the competition, but others were sad to see the legendary basketball star go.
-A few fans also pointed out that Arike Ogunbowale can now concentrate on her college finals at Notre Dame without juggling Dancing With the Stars rehearsals.
+A few fans also pointed out that Arike Ogunbowale can now concentrate on her college finals at Notre Dame without juggling Dancing with the Stars rehearsals.

 kareem was really out here doing the bare minimum and didn't even hold down the scores,, that's talent